MicrosoftDocs/VBA-Docs/api/Office.DocumentProperty.LinkToContent.md

 ## Remarks

 This property applies only to custom document properties.
 For built-in document properties, the value of this property is **False**.

 Use the **LinkSource** property to set the source for the specified linked property.
 Setting the **LinkSource** property sets the **LinkToContent** property to **True**.

-For Excel, If LinkToContent is set to  **True**, you must supply an address or range name for the [LinkSource](./overview/Library-Reference.md) from the workbook.
+For Excel, if **LinkToContent** is set to **True**, you must supply an address or range name for the **[LinkSource](office.documentproperty.linksource.md)** from the workbook.
 If the address or range name covers more than one cell, the custom document property takes the value from the top left cell of the range.

 ## Example

 This example displays the linked status of the custom document property.
 For the example to work, **dp** must be a valid **DocumentProperty** object.

 ```vb